Welcome to RaceonE85.com

 Q: Why should I switch to E85?

 A: E85 is a renewable fuel source that is also environmentally friendly.
 Its performance is comparable to race gas at a fraction of the cost.
 Your engine will run cooler and your ETs will be less affected by atmospheric changes.
 E85 is not corrosive like methanol and does not leave carbon deposits like gas so maintenance is reduced across the board.
-Your oil stays looking like new.
+With the proper tune-up your oil stays looking like new.

 Q: What is the difference in ethanol and methanol?